tejuscs/ADBD-Labs/adb-provisioning-databases/adb-provisioning-databases.md

     More information about Compartments and Policies is provided in the OCI Identity and Access Management [documentation](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm?tocpath=Services%7CIAM%7C_____13).

--  This will bring up the **Create Autonomous Database** screen where you specify the configuration of the instance.
+-  This will bring up the **Create Autonomous AI Database** screen where you specify the configuration of the instance.

     ![This image shows the result of performing the above step.](./images/provisionatp-d.png " ")